eyosyaswd/ml-research-papers/README.md

 # ML Research Papers
-Machine learning research papers that I read and/or implement.
+This repository contains machine learning research papers that I read, annotate, and/or implement.